|

 confidence into your Father’s hand and He will guide you through every path.
 And where the road is rough and stony,

 He will carry you in His arms."
-Teresa in 1904 Shortly after this she fell into
+Teresa in 1904

 a coma.
 Six days later on 15th February 1905, after several hours of apparent torment, she died.
 She was buried